metapieman/uk-house-prices/README.md

 ## Creating per-square-metre plots

-You can specify the wards and/or postcodes to plot in a JSON file, which must be saved in <code>plots/per_square_metre/groupings</code>.
-You will find two example JSON files in the repo: <code>ward_example.json</code> and <code>postcode_example.json</code>.
+To specify a list of wards and/or postcodes to plot, you must save a JSON file inside <code>plots/per_square_metre/groupings/</code>.
+You will find two sample JSON files in the repo: <code>ward_example.json</code> and <code>postcode_example.json</code>.
 The latter file looks like this:

 ```
 [